Jump to navigation

 An easy-to-use, but sophisticated method of analyzing various hybrid geothermal configurations is one piece that has been missing from the world of geothermal analysis tools.
 With our free modeling tool, HyGCHP (Hybrid Ground-Coupled Heat Pumps) you can use the powerful TRNSYS-based ground heat exchanger module* to investigate several configurations of geothermal system, including both conventional geothermal systems and various hybrid options, from heating dominated to cooling dominated systems.

 * The ground heat exchanger model in TRNSYS is based on the well-accepted and validated Duct Storage (DST) model, originally created by Hellstrom.

-The Energy Center of Wisconsin with assistance from the University of Wisconsin Solar Energy Laboratory studied three working hybrid system installations to compare their economic and environmental impacts with other HVAC systems.
+With assistance from the University of Wisconsin Solar Energy Laboratory, we studied three working hybrid system installations to compare their economic and environmental impacts with other HVAC systems.
 The study was funded by the United States Department of Energy, Alliant Energy, and Madison Gas and Electric.

 We collected a year of operating data on three working hybrid system installations to analyze the economic and environmental impact of the hybrid approach and to compare it to other HVAC system designs.
 We used this data to investigate what contributes to an effective hybrid design and to validate energy models of these systems.

 As a result of this project we developed documents and tools for HVAC system designers to use, including this freeware version of our model, to assess the benefits of applying the geothermal hybrid approach on their building projects.

 Also see our webinar: Hybrid geothermal systems: less is more and download our final report: Hybrid ground-source heat pump installations: experiences, improvements and tools.

 Our work on this project complements other resources available on hybrid ground-source design, operation, and economics.

 If you used this tool for a project, please let us know by emailing Scott Hackel.